History of GCU

 • Business, economic and education innovation center

 This development was only the beginning for reshaping West Phoenix into a destination of economic, tourism, business, employment and educational growth.
 The university, with support from Grand Canyon Education (GCE), has launched 10 business enterprises that employ nearly 500 people.
-These enterprises include:
+Tremendous transformation is happening now, and the future looks even brighter.

 Havoc House